Exercising on a Full vs. Empty Stomach

 Strength Training vs. Cardio First

 Strength training and cardio exercise burn the most calories in that order, says Karnes.
 Why?
 Your body converts food to energy using both anaerobic and aerobic energy systems.
 Strength training primarily taps your anaerobic ones, so if you knock out your reps first, by the time to get to your cardio routine, your body has used up most if not all of its stored energy.
 That means your body puts its fat stores to good use and you burn more calories both in the gym and during the rest of the day.
 Plus, the setup allows you to hit your strength training (which is responsible for bigger calorie burns) harder than you if you completed it post-run.
 Karnes recommends this order for your workout: strength training, high-intensity cardio and then any low-intensity, steady cardio.

 You are here

 11 Ways to Burn More Calories

-No one walks into the gym wanting to burn just a few calories.
-But no one really has the time or (let's face it) the energy for logging more miles and more minutes than we already are, either.
+We bet you don't walk into the gym wanting to burn just a few calories.
+But you probably don't have the time or (let's face it) the energy to log more miles and minutes than you already do, either.
 The solution?
 Find out when — and how — you can score the biggest calorie burn for your workout efforts.